Lordsem/Lordsem/README.md

 - 👋 Hi, I’m @Lordsem
-- 👀 I’m interested in games/software
+- 👀 I’m interested in programming / translating
-- 🌱 I’m currently learning ... not currently, learning is a lifetime process.
+- 🌱 I’m currently learning how to use github
-- 💞️ I’m looking to collaborate on different projects, but espacially translating to german.
+- 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me ...
 Twitter and all the other social media sites.

 <!---